 The Company has investments in and has various amounts recoverable from a party aggregating ₹ 7,082.96 crore (net of provision of ₹ 3,972.17 crore) (₹ 10,936.62 crore as at 31 March 2018, net of provision ₹ 2,697.17 crore) comprising inter-corporate deposits including accrued interest / investments / receivables and advances.
 In addition, the Company has provided corporate guarantees during the year aggregating to ₹ 1,775 crore (net of corporate guarantees aggregating to ₹ 5,010.31 crore cancelled subsequent to the balance sheet date) in favour of the aforesaid party towards borrowings of the aforesaid party from various companies including certain related parties of the Company.
 According to the Management of the Company, these amounts have been mainly given for general corporate purposes and towards funding of working capital requirements of the party which has been engaged in providing Engineering, Procurement and Construction (EPC) services primarily to the Company and its subsidiaries and its associates.
-We were unable to obtain sufficient appropriate audit evidence about the relationship of the aforementioned party with the Company, the underlying commercial rationale/purpose for such transactions relative to the size and scale of the business activities with such party and the recoverability of these amounts.
+We were unable to obtain sufficient appropriate audit evidence about the relationship of the aforesate of the business activities with such party and the recoverability of these amounts.
 Accordingly, we are unable to determine the consequential implications arising therefrom and whether any adjustments, restatement, disclosures or compliances are necessary in respect of these transactions, investments and recoverable amounts in the standalone annual financial results of the Company.

-b.
-Type of Audit Qualification : Qualified Opinion / Disclaimer of Opinion / Adverse Opinion Disclaimer of Opinion C. Frequency of qualification: Whether appeared first time / repetitive / since how long continuing First Time d.
-For Audit Qualification(s) where the impact is quantified by the auditor, Management's Views: Not Applicable e.
-For Audit Qualification(s) where the impact is not quantified by the auditor: (i) Management's estimation on the impact of audit qualification: Not Determinable
+Type of Audit Qualification : Qualified Opinion / Disclaimer of Opinion / h Disclaimer of Opinion Adverse Opinion Frequency of qualification: Whether appeared first time / repetitive / First Time c. since how long continuing d.
+For Audit Qualification(s) where the impact is quantified by the auditor, Not Applicable Management's Views: For Audit Qualification(s) where the impact is not quantified by the auditor: e. (i) Management's estimation on the impact of audit qualification: Not Determinable